Paleo Tzatziki Sauce is a delicious, tangy way to add the flavors of Greece to any meal, without the dairy.

-- 2 Tablespoons lemon juice
+- 2 tbsp lemon juice

-- 1/8 teaspoon sea salt
+- 1/8 tsp sea salt

-- 1/8 teaspoon black pepper
+- 1/8 tsp black pepper

 Peel, seed and shred a cucumber until you get enough to fill a 1 cup measure.
 Squeeze any extra moisture from the shredded cucumber.

-- Open the can of coconut milk and scoop out 1/2 cup of the cream that’s on top.
+Open the can of coconut milk and scoop out ½ cup of the cream that’s on top.